 If the majority of Wall Street and the investing world is playing in one corner of the room, it’s best to put yourself in time out.
 For the airline industry, the big news this week will be the nearly completed merger of US Airways Group, Inc. (NYSE:LCC) and American Airlines.
 The two will form to be the biggest bird in the sky, delighting some investors while frightening others.
 But while the analysts and pundits debate the merits of the new uber-airline, the wise investor ought to look at this much smaller airline that is growing quickly and profitably, all while offering investors a frequent-flyer discount on its shares.

-A profitable airline?
 Airlines have been plagued investments since Benjamin Graham told us they were decades ago.
-I'm not actually saying he is to blame, as you could throw a rock down Main Street and hit six better-managed businesses than your average airline.
-But still, theories tend to be inelastic in the investment world -- sometimes to its own detriment.
+I’m not actually saying he is to blame, as you could throw a rock down Main Street and hit six better-managed businesses than your average airline.
+But still, theories tend to be inelastic in the investment world — sometimes to its own detriment.

 It’s no secret among industry insiders and watchful investors that Alaska Air Group, Inc. (NYSE:ALK) is about as good a value as you can get in the growth airline sector.

-Fly Alaskan Unfortunately, we're about a year too late for the deep value bargain that was Alaska Air.
-The stock gained more than 30% last year based on some of the fundamentals I've already mentioned.
+Unfortunately, we’re about a year too late for the deep value bargain that was Alaska Air.
+The stock gained more than 30% last year based on some of the fundamentals I’ve already mentioned.
 The financials have been looking great for some time.
-Since 2009, the company has grown its cash flow from operations by 68% -- pretty remarkable for any niche airline.
+Since 2009, the company has grown its cash flow from operations by 68% — pretty remarkable for any niche airline.